TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators and Stream Ciphers.md

 A pseudo-random generator $G$ is an efficient (which means it runs in polynomial time), **deterministic** algorithm that transforms a short uniform string, into a longer, **uniform-looking** output string.

 The key point is that it is deterministic.
-In this sense, if you feed the same seed into a Pseudo-random generator, then it will out
+In this sense, if you feed the same seed into a Pseudo-random generator, then it will output the same output string.
+This is the exact meaning of a deterministic function.